shaktilucifer/streaX/README.md

 # streaX
-A habit tracker that tracks streaks of habit repitition
+A habit tracker that tracks streaks of habit repetition

+Worklog:
+- Building using react
+- Uses node js backend
+- track different categories of habits
+- ability to X off a habit per day
+- Some habits can have quantity to hit ex: 50 pages a day of reading